-Like You Would Really Do It: played straight and horrifically subverted at the same time; Shimy did escaped her fate to become Anathos' reincarnation... only for Danael to have the place instead.
+Played straight and horrifically subverted at the same time; Shimy did escaped her fate to become Anathos' reincarnation... only for Danael to have the place instead.
 More subverted when the heroes fail to save him and Jadina has to kill him.
 Sure, he came back, but no longer as a member of the Legendaries, and Word of God has confirmed he wouldn't be part of the group again.

-Moral Event Horizon: Most main villains cross it at least once, but Anathos is especially notable in that he did so many horrible things it's hard to pick exactly when he crossed it.
+Most main villains cross it at least once, but Anathos is especially notable in that he did so many horrible things it's hard to pick exactly when he crossed it.
 Destroying a whole recently born planet for the sake of testing his newly gained power ?
 Manipulating an innocent elven girl into becoming his future host for his reincarnation ?
 Crippling all the heroes for the rest of their life ? committing mass murder and attempting to destroy Alysia again as a revenge for the Gods trapping for years after he destroyed the original Alysia ?
 Killing his own Dark Mistress ?
 Pick your choice.

 Narm: Dark-Gryf's very first line isn't really easy to take seriously...

 The Scrappy: El Diablo; the character is a ridiculous and obnoxious villain with an ego so big he was actually willing to risk a possible cure to Alysia's condition (including his) just to keep his reputation as a great thief.
 Despite being a rather pathetic villain, he made the Legendaries look ridiculous when stealing them the cure, and they never had an occasion for a payback.
-Fortunately, he only shew up once.
+Fortunately, he only showed up once.

 Shoot the Shaggy Dog: Book 15-16 have a subplot involving Amy's desire of revenge on the Galinas, causing a conflict around weither Shun-Day, who is half-Galina as well as Skroa's daughter, deserves to die or not.
-It's revealed in Book 16 Amy actually is her mother, causing her to give up revenge and become Shun-Day's Mama Bear... only for Shun-Day to still die by the end of the Book at the hand of Sheiba's Clipped Wing Angel form.
+It's revealed in Book 16 Amy actually is her mother, causing her to give up revenge and become Shun-Day's Mama Bear... only for Shun-Day to still die by the end of the Book at the hand of Sheiba's Clipped-Wing Angel form.

-Similarly, the subplots about Razorcat having feelings for Nadkoko and Sheiba and Kel-Matu being a Childhood Friends end up unconcluded after both Razorcat and Sheiba are killed in their Clipped Wing Angel form.
+Similarly, the subplots about Razorcat having feelings for Nadkoko and Sheiba and Kel-Matu being a Childhood Friends end up unconcluded after both Razorcat and Sheiba are killed in their Clipped-Wing Angel form.